dji-sdk/Onboard-SDK-Doc/source/M100-Docs/application-development-guides/data-transparent-transmission.md

 Mobile API can be used without any other devices and allows developers to monitor the flight status easily.
 However, this configuration has some obvious limitations such as: a relatively low computing power, limited wireless bandwidth and unacceptable time latency for real-time or complex control operations.

-Onboard API is implemented through the OES which is mounted on the UAV.
+Onboard API is implemented through the onboard computer which is mounted on the UAV.
 Communication with the UAV is done directly through the serial port.
 It provides sufficient computing power and stability for developers to run complex and demanding applications.
-Since the OES is mounted directly on the UAV, developers are not able to monitor the flight status from their programs easily.
+Since the onboard computer is mounted directly on the UAV, developers are not able to monitor the flight status from their programs easily.
 If program crashes, developers will have to manually control the UAV with the remote controller and the valuable debugging log data during the run is hard to retrive.

-'Data Transparent Transmission' is developed to combine the benefits of these two APIs by establishing a connection between an Mobile Device and an OES.
-Via the 'Data Transparent Transmission', developers are able to send data from their Mobile Device to OES to control over the program while receiving computing results, log data, flight status and external sensor data etc.
+'Data Transparent Transmission' is developed to combine the benefits of these two APIs by establishing a connection between an Mobile Device and an onboard computer.
+Via the 'Data Transparent Transmission', developers are able to send data from their Mobile Device to onboard computer to control over the program while receiving computing results, log data, flight status and external sensor data etc.

 In short, Data Transparent Transmission serves as a linkage between Mobile API and Onboard API, granting developers a better flexibility in creating their own flight APPs.

 ![streamFrame](../images/common/streamFrame.png)

-## Usage Scenario 1 - downstream from OES to Mobile Device
+## Usage Scenario 1 - downstream from Onboard Computer to Mobile Device

 The CMD set and ID used here is compatible with the Onboard SDK OPEN protocol as follows: